Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

   <CardMedia src="examples/shiba2.jpg"/>
   <CardContent>
     <p>
-      The Shiba Inu is the smallest of the six original and distinct spitz breeds of dog from Japan.
+      The Shiba Inu is the smallest of the six original ... from Japan.
     </p>
   </CardContent>
   <CardActions>